This post will share some of the best Mary Kay Ash quotes.

 1. “If you decide to become an entrepreneur you must also be willing to work harder than you would ever work in an ordinary job.”

 My Take: Succeeding as an entrepreneur requires tons of hard work, regardless of the business model you choose.
-In most cases, you will work at least twice as many hours as you did as an employee, especially in the first couple years of your business.
+In most cases, you will work at least twice as many hours as you did as an employee, especially in the first couple of years of your business.
 You must be willing to roll up your sleeves and get to work if you want success in your business (any type of business).
 In addition, during your first one to three years in business you will typically earn a lot less per hour than you did with your job!
+But, as your business grows, you can eventually have financial freedom.

 2. “Looking good makes you feel better.”

-My Take: When you look good, you feel good.
+My Take: When you look good, you feel good about yourself.
 One of the quickest ways to improve your self image is to dress better.
 Pay attention to how you look.
 Buy the nicest clothes you can reasonably afford.
 If you are a woman, wear makeup to improve your outer and inner image.
-Right or wrong, other people will judge you by how you look and how you dress.
+Right or wrong, most people will judge you by how you look and how you dress.

 3. “I think it’s healthy to always have something to reach for, and to replace a realized dream with a new one.”